adtzlr/tensortrax/README.md

 \delta \psi = \delta \psi(\boldsymbol{E}, \delta \boldsymbol{E})
 ```

-Let's take the trace as an example.
-The variation of the trace of a tensor product is evaluated as the trace of the variation (small-change) of the tensor.
+Let's take the trace of a tensor product as an example.
+The variation is evaluated as follows:

 ```math
 \psi = tr(\boldsymbol{F}^T \boldsymbol{F}) = \boldsymbol{F} : \boldsymbol{F}